klaudiusmiskinis/twitch-chat/README.md

 If no environment variables are provided the values from `config.js` will be used.
 Adjust `config.js` if you want to change the defaults in version control.

+## Metrics

+The server exposes basic runtime metrics at `http://localhost:<port>/metrics`.
+These metrics include the number of connections, disconnections and detected misuse events.